yasmin-aumeeruddy/katacoda-scenarios/cloud-native-intro/step4.md

 By default the `pom.xml` builds a 'fat jar': `target/mpservice.jar` so we need to build a different package that only includes the server configuration and application (not the server runtime) - a `usr` server package.

 The project's maven pom file includes a maven profile for building a usr package, which isn't built by default.
-Build the usr server package with: `mvn -P usr-package install`
+Build the usr server package with:

+`mvn -P usr-package install`{{execute}}

 This results in a server zip package: `target/defaultServer.zip`.
 In the `usr-package` build we also use the name `defaultServer` for the server because this is the name of the server the base Liberty Docker images automatically runs when the container is started.